Hair Styling for Special Occasions

 Your graduation hair has to look equally as flawless with your graduation cap on as it does when you take it off.
 No idea how you’re going to pull that off?
 No worries.
-We’ve rounded up 15 graduation hairstyles that will look just as gorgeous as you walk across the stage as it will at your unforgettable celebration.
+Whether you have dark brown hair or ash blonde strands, we’ve rounded up 20 graduation hairstyles that will look just as gorgeous on your as you walk across the stage as it will at your unforgettable celebration.

 Having short hair is a blessing and a curse when graduation rolls around.
 On one hand, all of your hair fits perfectly underneath your cap.
 On the other, a cap can make it can look as though you don’t have any hair at all.